uplimit/course-dbt/greenery/README.md

 - dbt run
 - dbt test

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)
 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers
 - Join the [chat](https://community.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices
+---
+*Week 1 Project
 1. How many users do we have?
+- We have 130 users.
+- Method: Use tables stg_users
+1. Calculate the distinct number of users on the platform.

 ```
 SELECT COUNT(DISTINCT(user_id)) FROM dbt_jimmy_l.stg_users;
 ```
-- We have 130 users.
-- Method: We calculatae the distinct number of users on the platform.

 2. On average, how many orders do we receive per hour?
+- On average, we receive about 7.52 orders per hour.
+- Method: Use table stg_orders
+1. Calculate the total orders per hour.
+2. Then, take the average of the total orders per hour.
 ```
 WITH hourly_orders AS (
   SELECT COUNT(order_id) as order_per_hour, date_trunc('hour', created_at) as utc_trunc